Prince of Peoria

-Prince of Peoria is an American teen sitcom, created by Nick Stanton and Devin Bunje, that premiered on November 16, 2018, on Netflix.
+Prince of Peoria is an American teen sitcom created by Devin Bunje and Nick Stanton that premiered on November 16, 2018, on Netflix.

 Premise

 Prince of Peoria follows "Emil, a 13-year-old prince from a wealthy island kingdom" who "travels to the United States to live incognito as an exchange student" and "strikes up an unlikely friendship with Teddy, a fastidious overachiever who is Emil’s total opposite."